tazama-lf/docs/Product/complete-example-of-a-typology-processor-configuration.md

 [Complete example of a rule processor configuration](/product/complete-example-of-a-rule-processor-configuration.md)

-## Typology configuration for a typology with two rules
+## Typology configuration for a typology with two rules plus the event flow rule processor

 ```JSON
 {